 - Previous segment (

-Up Arrow): Allows you to navigate up through the document, segment by segment.
+Up Arrow): Navigate up through the document, segment by segment.

 - Next segment (

-Down Arrow): Allows you to navigate down through the document, segment by segment.
+Down Arrow): Navigate down through the document, segment by segment.

 - Show invisible characters: When enabled, displays characters that are normally invisible (such as spaces, tabs, right-to-left marks, and left-to-right marks) in both the source and target text.